 Mandala brings you news of Lama Zopa Rinpoche and of activities, teachings and events from over 160 FPMT centers, projects and services around the globe.
 If you have news you would like to share, please let us know.

-- Tagged: maitreya school, root institute, shakyamuni buddha health care center, tara children's project
+- Tagged: maitreya school, mandala, root institute, shakyamuni buddha health care center, tara children's project

 FPMT News Around the World

 Lama Zopa Rinpoche, spiritual director of FPMT, offered 27 life-size statues of Maitreya Buddha to FPMT centers, services and projects.
 In just one month, many centers have already received their Maitreya statue.
 Mandala is celebrating this with the Maitreya Statue Photo Gallery, featuring photos of Maitreya statues situated in FPMT centers, projects and services around the world!